 -Lana Hechtman Ayers, Chapbook Series Editor, Author of Love is a Weed

-While this edition is available only in the used market as three candles press is no longer publishing books, I am THRILLED to announce that a NEW JAPAN-BASED PUBLISHER will soon issue a NEW EDITION of the book.
+While this edition is available only in the used market as three candles press is no longer publishing books, I am THRILLED to announce that Japan-based Isobar Press will soon issue a NEW EDITION of the book in June 2014.
 Stay tuned for more information, and feel free to pre-order your copy by emailing me from the Contact Info page of this site.

-Readers in Japan can order one of the few leftover copies directly from Jessica by sending her a message.
+Readers in Japan can order one of the few leftover three candles press copies directly from me by sending me a message.